visig9/lolinote-spec/spec-2.0.md

 ## Repository Configuration Directory

-The *Repository Configuration Directory* (`.lolinote/`) can be empty, or used to store any lolinote's program related data.
+The *Repository Configuration Directory* (`.lolinote/`) can be empty, or used to store any program related data.
 Those program related data should only be saved under a sub-directory named with the "program name".
 For example:

 ```
 lolinote-root-folder/